masc-ucsc/hif/README.md

 explains how to have an efficient binary encoding.

+There are two set files `num.id` and `num.st`.
+The `num` is a decimal value.
+For each number the id file contains all the `ID` declarations used by the stmt file.
+Both files have less than 1M (2^20) entries (IDs for id file, or statements or stmt file).

 ### `ID` encoding

-The `ID` can have any sequence of characters or string, but it could also encode numerical constants, or net names.
+The `ID` can have any string and numerical constant.
 Different tools have different classes of constants.
 Verilog supports 0,1,x,z in the encoding.
 FIRRTL only has 0,1 and a concept of unknown for the whole number (not per bit).
 VHDL has even more states per bit.

 An inefficient implementation will use strings to represent each constant, net